Squieler/stm32f4-sensors/GPS NEO-6M/README.md

 Project contains necessary functions and comments.
+(In Turkish)